mPulseMedia/streamEditor/doc/v1/autodesk.md

 * End user may use an 'easter egg' to enable chapter edit mode.
 Simply tap **Control-Key**.
 This may be disabled when site is live.
 * The overlay position & visibility are not correct.
-* We have not yet extracted thumbnails for each Chapter, but use the video's single timeline mark chapters are really time-spans (have start and end time) when I click timeline or transcript, it does not activate the containing chapter
+* We have not yet extracted thumbnails for each Chapter, but use the video's single thumbnail.
+* No markser appear on the player's timeline.
+* Chapter have a start and end time; they are not just the start-time.
+* If end user moves the playhead via the player's timeline or the transcript, the chapter that contains it is not made active.